brycie-boy/quartz/content/Mindfulness.md

-## Mindfulness #⏳
+## Mindfulness #🧠

-Mindfulness is a sustained non-judgmental recollection of the present and what is happening to us and within us throughout moment to moment experience.
-Mindfulness allows us to stabilize attention and dwell in a lucid space of non-reactive awareness.
-This helps keep the mind from slipping into [habit](Habit.md)s and mindwandering through forgetfulness and mental proliferation.
-Mindfulness can culminate into the experience of [flow](Flow.md).
-[Serenity](Serenity.md) and [Insight](Insight.md) are both elements of mindfulness.
+Mindfulness is a sustained non-judgmental recollection of the present and what is happening moment to moment.
+Mindfulness, in its initial stages, is concerned with keeping the contemplative mind continually on its object, which means keeping the object continually present to the mind.
+Mindfulness can allow us to stabilize attention and dwell in a lucid space of non-reactive awareness.
+This helps keep the mind from slipping into [habit](Habit.md)s and mind-wandering through forgetfulness and mental proliferation.
+Mindfulness is said to occur in close conjunction with [clear comprehension of activities](Clear%20comprehension%20of%20activities.md).
+When practiced successfully, mindfulness can culminate into the experience of [flow](Flow.md).

 ---